marceloh220/StreamDeco/README.md

  after 10 seconds of inactivity the Application Layer is hidden and user interface return to Main Layer

- Long click on Application button fix the Application Layer on screen, the fixed layer will not been hidden until a short click on Application Button.
+ Long click on Application button fixe the Application Layer on screen, the fixed layer will not been hidden until a short click on Application Button.

  <img src="https://github.com/marceloh220/StreamDeco/blob/main/assets/app_layer_fixed.jpg" height="480" width="800" >